tensorchiefs/dlday2017/grun.md

 ## Natural Language Dialogues with Sequence-to-Sequence Learning
-Dirk von Grünigen, Jan Deriu, Mark Cieliebak
+Dirk von Grünigen, Jan Deriu, Mark Cieliebak (ZHAW)

 Chatbots have recently become a focus of broad interest, since they offer entertainment and business value at the same time.
 Recent advances in deep learning allow to generate chatbots (or dialogue systems) end-to-end,